National Property Auction

 Remember to tune in!

-Our Auction Events are broadcast online, live from our auction studio in Nottingham.
+Our National Property Auctions are broadcast online, live from our auction studio in Nottingham.

 It’s really easy to tune in and watch on the day.
 The auction begins at 9am and will run throughout the day, with our each of our auctioneers taking to the rostrum.
 Simply visit our website where you’ll be able find a link to the auction on the day or follow the link below!